-Sexual Harassment Occupational Health & Safety Unions Human Rights Workers' Compensation Civil Criminal About the Project Contact Us Apply Now
+Sexual Harassment Health and Safety Laws Unions Human Rights Workers' Compensation Civil Criminal Workplace Harassment Prevention Training Contact Us Request a Referral

-Non-consensual Sharing of Intimate Images
+Non-Consensual Sharing of Intimate Images

-• damages (general, special, aggravated and punitive)
+• damages, including general, special, aggravated and punitive

 Civil suits can be in addition to criminal charges or used as an alternative to criminal charges.
-In civil cases, it is up to the individual who shared the intimate images to prove that they had consent to do so.

 Was it easy to find what you were looking for on this site?